Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         be capable of contracting a valid marriage within that jurisdiction during the lifetime of the other party to the marriage so dissolved.
+4. Marriage may be contracted in accordance with law by two persons without distinction as to their sex.

 #### EDUCATION